ngripon/vip-ivp/doc/website/docs/overview.md

 ### MATLAB/Simulink

 Simulink is one of the most widely used tools for modeling and simulating dynamic systems in industry, research, and education.
-Its visual interface and integration with MATLAB make it a strong choice for many engineering workflows.
+Its visual interface, huge number of features and integration with MATLAB make it a strong choice for many engineering workflows.

 However, for developers and researchers who value code clarity, open tools, and modern software practices, Simulink can introduce a few challenges: